QuebecNova/Canvas-Projects-3D-2D/README.md

 ## What is this repo for?

-In this repo I am studying linear algebra, webgl, minecraft engine and 3D engines in general
+In this repo I am studying or playing with some physics, linear algebra, webgl, minecraft engine and 3D engines in general

-I try to use as less libraries as possible, and even mathjs I don't need that much (it's just for precision)
+I am trying to use as less libraries as possible, and even mathjs I don't need that much (it's just for precision)

 ## 3D Engine